-Eisenberg Energy provides strategic advice and targeted research services across a broad range of content areas within the energy sector, from power generation to end-use technologies.
-Working with a network of associates, our areas of expertise include:
+Eisenberg Energy provides targeted research services across a broad range of content areas within the energy and environmental sectors, from power generation to end-users.
+Areas of expertise include:

-Renewable Energy Generation: Project feasibility and economics, policy and market drivers, grid integration issues, distributed generation, customer-owned generation, and system and environmental costs-benefits.
+Energy Generation: Project feasibility, market drivers, distributed generation, and environmental and human health costs-benefits.

-Climate Management: Emissions modeling, state/federal and global greenhouse gas policy, carbon markets, and potential impacts of climate disruption on local and vulnerable populations, adaptation strategies.
+Climate Management: Emissions modeling, greenhouse gas policy, carbon markets, impacts of climate disruption, adaptation strategies.

-From 2003-2011, Mr. Eisenberg was president of Iron Mountain Consulting, Inc., which provided technical research services on utility energy efficiency programs, renewable energy markets, new power generation, corporate energy strategies, climate change mitigation, and a host of related topics.
-In 2012, he founded Eisenberg Energy.
+Since 2005, Mr. Eisenberg has been president of Eisenberg Energy, Inc., which provides customized research services on electric utility issues, renewable energy markets, corporate energy strategies, climate change, and a host of related topics.

-Mr. Eisenberg served as co-Chair of the Rocky Mountain Chapter of the Association of Energy Service Professionals.
+Mr. Eisenberg earned his undergraduate degree in Pacific Rim Studies at the University of California (Santa Cruz), an individualized major, after which he worked for an American firm opening one of the first material recycling facilities in Mainland China.
 He has presented papers at numerous energy conferences and has been interviewed by The New York Times, Philadelphia Business Journal, Facilities Management, Energy Conservation News, Power Executive, Hotel and Motel Management, Florida Business Journal, Hotels Magazine, and others.